Carolyn Ainslie, vice president for finance and treasurer

 As a recipient of federal funds, the University maintains an accurate payroll distribution system allowing for periodic certification of effort devoted to specific activities.
 2 CFR Part 200 Subpart E §200.430 contains the federal regulatory requirements for internal controls over certifying time expended on sponsored projects.

-This policy applies to all federally-funded and non-federally funded sponsored project or program awards.
+This policy applies to all federally-funded and non-federally funded sponsored awards.

 The University must exercise due diligence in the review of periodic effort reports to ensure reasonableness in charging salary/wage costs to external sponsors and to document salaries that are being used to meet cost sharing requirements.